Friday, August 17, 2018

 Ann with siblings and local children 1955

 Ann has many fond memories of growing up in Togher which ranged from playing by the Liberty Stream and running along the Railway Track and teasing the chickens to the rear of Birdie's house ( now front part of Scout Hall ) and darting quickly under the Snotty Bridge on Lehenaghmore Hill in order to avoid the drips.
 Ann has always identified herself as a railway kid with the line running parallel to the rear of her home.
 She was also present during the lifting of the Macroom track in 1955 along with other children who marveled at the spectacle.
 The event was captured for posterity by a reporter from the Railway Bridge at the time ( photo shown above ).
-The photo below shows the family in the early 1960s outside the family home in The Cuttings and was taken by Ann's Brother , Denis.
 All attended Togher National School , with the younger Girls studying at the newly opened Girls National School after 1961 ( now home to Foroige ).
+Ann fondly remembers working behind the counter of her cousins , the Hegartys shop on Pouladuff Road - The Laurels. ( story told here ).
+One of her best friends growing up was Mary Walsh who lived on the opposite side of the Cutting next to the old Marshall house ( story told here ).
+For a more in-depth article on the Cutting go here.

-Ann recounts the following event from her school days in the old National School :
+Ann recounts the following event from her school days back in the old National School :

 " I lived around corner from the school , but was always last in ( not late ).
 One day in a hurry I ran off to school and realised I had forgotten to put on my knickers.
 I was about 6 years old.
 I was in the horrors and told the teacher.
 She was shocked , ( this was late 1950's ) and told me to stand out in the back ( this was a space between the two class rooms ).
 I was a small thing with all these eyes on me , so I ran home.
 My Mother was very protective of me being the only girl at the time.
 She put on my underwear and actually marched me down to the school.
 She called the teacher out so as not to upset the girls.
 I don't know what was said , but when Mum had gone , the teacher got my sack and turned it upside down.
 She took my beloved scrap book which was full from relations , told me to pick up my stuff and I wasn't going to see that book again!
 I didn't tell Mum as I felt I was a very bad girl.
 But I cried inside when the girls were playing with theirs.
 I know this sounds silly , but as I got older I looked in secondhand bookshops for it..... "